Backdoor Roth IRA: How to Build Your Nest Egg with an Accepted Tax Loophole

 |Health Savings Account - Family

 However, not everyone qualifies to make tax-deductible contributions to their IRA, thanks to the Internal Revenue Code restrictions on high-income earners.
-For example, in 2019 if your modified adjusted gross income is $137,000 (single) or $203,000 (married filing jointly), you cannot make a Roth IRA contribution.
+For example, in 2021 if your modified adjusted gross income was $140,000 (single) or $208,000 (married filing jointly), you couldn't make a Roth IRA contribution.
+For 2022, the AGI limits are $144,000 (single) or $214,000 (married filing jointly).

 Over the last several weeks I have received questions from clients who fall into this category.
 But for those in this situation, there is a solution – the Backdoor Roth IRA.